ARgorithm/toolkit/docs/docs/server.md

 ### Docker-compose examples

-Check the `Dockerfile` for the default values of these environment variables.
+Refer to the `Dockerfile` for the default values of these environment variables.
-The repo comes with two docker compose configuration files
+The repo comes with two docker compose configuration files.

 - `docker-compose.local.yml` : runs application in default mode
     ```yaml